teal-language/tl/docs/tutorial.md

 mode".
 However, even a Lua file with no annotations whatsoever will still have a bunch of types: every literal value (numbers, strings, arrays, etc.) has a type.
-Variables initialized on declaration are also assumed to keep consistent types like in tl.
+Variables initialized on declaration are also assumed to keep consistent types like in Teal.
 The types of the Lua standard library are also known to tl: for example, the compiler knows that if you run table.concat on a table, the only valid output is a string.

-Plus, requiring type-annotated modules from your untyped Lua program will also help tl catch errors: tl can check the types of calls from Lua to functions declared as tl modules, and will report errors as long as the input arguments are not of type unknown.
+Plus, requiring type-annotated modules from your untyped Lua program will also help tl catch errors: tl can check the types of calls from Lua to functions declared as Teal modules, and will report errors as long as the input arguments are not of type unknown.

 You can also create declaration files to annotate the types of third-party Lua